opendistro/for-elasticsearch-docs/docs/security/configuration/system-indices.md

 # System indices

-By default, Open Distro for Elasticsearch has a protected system index, `.opendistro_security`, which you create using [securityadmin.sh](../security-admin/).
+By default, Open Distro has a protected system index, `.opendistro_security`, which you create using [securityadmin.sh](../security-admin/).
 Even if your user account has read permissions for all indices, you can't directly access the data in this system index.

 You can add additional system indices in in `elasticsearch.yml`.
-In addition to automatically creating `.opendistro_security`, the demo configuration adds several indices for the various Open Distro for Elasticsearch plugins that integrate with the security plugin:
+In addition to automatically creating `.opendistro_security`, the demo configuration adds several indices for the various Open Distro plugins that integrate with the security plugin:

 ```yml
 opendistro_security.system_indices.enabled: true